Check Term Insurance Rates Now!

 Lower Death Benefit – The insurers that offer guaranteed issue life insurance typically cap the death benefit at $25,000 depending on the age of the applicant.

 Full Death Benefit Waiting Period – The insurance company typically requires a waiting period of two or three years before they will pay the full death benefit if the insured dies from natural causes.
-Most companies will, however, pay the full death benefit from day one if the insured dies as the result of an accident.
+Most companies will, however, pay the full death benefit from day one if the insured dies as a result of an accident.

 Higher Rates – Since the insurance company has agreed to accept an unknown health risk, they are entitled to charge more premiums for the insurance coverage they offer.